Questions? We're always open. 📞

 What Is Invoice Factoring?
 A Complete Guide for Business Owners

-Invoice factoring is a form of accounts receivable financing where a business sells its unpaid invoices to a third-party company (called a factor) at a discount in exchange for immediate cash.
-Instead of waiting 30, 60, or 90 days for customers to pay, you receive 80-90% of the invoice value within 24 hours.
-The factoring company then collects payment directly from your customer and remits the remaining balance to you, minus a factoring fee.
+Invoice factoring is a way for businesses to access funds by selling their unpaid invoices to a third-party, known as a factor, at a discount.
+Instead of waiting for 30, 60, or even 90 days for customer payments, you can get 80-90% of the invoice value in as little as 24 hours.
+The factoring company then collects from your customer, giving you the remainder minus a fee.

-Invoice factoring is not a loan.
-You are selling an asset — the receivable — not borrowing against future revenue.
-This distinction matters: factoring does not add debt to your balance sheet, does not require a personal guarantee in most cases, and does not affect your credit score.
+Here’s the thing, invoice factoring isn’t a loan.
+You’re selling an asset — the receivable — not borrowing against future sales.
+This is crucial: factoring won’t add debt to your balance sheet, usually doesn’t need a personal guarantee, and doesn’t ding your credit score.

-For a deeper look at invoice factoring, explore our complete guide to invoice factoring.
+If you want to dig deeper into invoice factoring, check out our complete guide to invoice factoring.

 How Invoice Factoring Works: Step by Step

-The factoring process involves five steps, and the entire cycle from application to first funding can happen within 24 hours:
+The factoring process involves five steps, moving from application to funding often within a day:

-1. You deliver goods or services to your B2B customer and issue an invoice with net-30, net-60, or net-90 payment terms
+1. You deliver goods or services to your B2B customer and send out an invoice with terms of net-30, net-60, or net-90.

-2. You submit the invoice to the factoring company along with proof of delivery, completion, or acceptance.
-Most modern factoring companies accept digital submissions through an online portal or email.
+2. You submit the invoice to the factoring company, along with proof like delivery or completion acceptance.
+Modern factoring companies usually allow submissions via an online portal or email.

-3. The factoring company advances 80-90% of the invoice value, typically within the same business day.
-This advance is deposited directly into your bank account via ACH or wire transfer.
+3. The factoring company advances 80-90% of the invoice value, typically on the same business day.
+They deposit this advance right into your bank account through ACH or wire transfer.

-4. Your customer pays the factoring company on the original payment terms.
-The factor handles collections, so you do not need to chase the payment yourself.
+4. Your customer pays the factoring company according to the original payment terms.
+The factor manages collections, so there’s no need for you to chase down payments.

-5. You receive the remaining 10-20% (called the reserve) minus the factoring fee, which typically ranges from 1% to 5% of the invoice value.
+5. You receive the remaining 10-20% (known as the reserve), minus the factoring fee, which usually ranges from 1% to 5% of the invoice value.

 Types of Invoice Factoring